ozankececioglu/zero-to-production/presentations/chapter3-part2.md

 ### 3.7.3 Parsing Form Data From A POST Request

-- We need a new route for subscriptions
+- First, we need a new route for subscriptions

 ```rust
 // Let's start simple: we always return a 200 OK